sigven/cpsr/README.md

 #### STEP 0: Install PCGR

-Make sure you have a working installation of the latest PCGR release (0.6.3) (walk through [steps 0-3](https://github.com/sigven/pcgr#getting-started)).
+Make sure you have a working installation of the latest PCGR release (0.6.3) and latest data bundle (walk through [steps 0-2](https://github.com/sigven/pcgr#getting-started)).

 #### STEP 1: Download the latest release